-There is often a fine line between guilt and innocence with a charge of resisting arrest.
-Many cases of resisting arrest can be defended with careful investigation and planning.
-That’s why you need someone on your side who can craft a winning defense strategy and protect your interests.
+There's often a fine line between guilt and innocence with a charge of resisting arrest.
+Many of these cases can be defended with careful investigation and planning.
+That's why you need someone on your side who can craft a winning defense strategy and protect your interests.
 If you're facing criminal charges, an experienced criminal defense attorney will help you get the best outcome possible.